 Impedance Pipe Heating Systems

-Indeeco can provide single-source responsibility for design, hardware and start-up assistance for an impedance heating system to heat gases or fluids flowing through your pipeline.
+Indeeco can provide single-source responsibility for design, hardware and start-up assistance for an impedance pipe heating system to heat gases or fluids flowing through your pipeline.
 The system can also be used over a wide range of temperatures to prevent freezing in cold weather, maintain fluidity of viscous materials, raise the temperature of heat sensitive materials, or maintain gas temperatures up to 1600o F.

 When and Why to Use Impedance Heating